Dominhthai/multimodal-imbalanced-intra-inter/README.md

-# A method for Balanced Multimodal Learning in Emotion Recognition.
+# An Optimization method for Balanced Multimodal Learning in Emotion Recognition.
 This project solves the imbalanced problem of learning among modalities in 2 steps.
 My solution is inspired by idea from paper: https://mn.cs.tsinghua.edu.cn/xinwang/PDF/papers/2023_Intra-%20and%20Inter-Modal%20Curriculum%20for%20Multimodal%20Learning.pdf